 - Arthritis or gout

-- Chest pain, sweating, or shortness of breath
+- You have chest pain, sweating, or shortness of breath.

 Treatment for obesity

 focuses on helping you lose weight to improve your health.
-Even a small decrease in BMI can reduce the risk of many health problems.
-Your caregiver will help you set a weight loss goal, such as losing 10% of your body weight.
+Even a small decrease in BMI can reduce the risk for many health problems.
+Your healthcare provider will help you set a weight-loss goal.

 - Lifestyle changes are the first step in treating obesity.
 These include making healthy food choices and getting regular physical activity.
-Your caregiver may suggest a weight-loss program that involves coaching, education, and therapy.
+Your healthcare provider may suggest a weight-loss program that involves coaching, education, and therapy.

 - Medicine may help you lose weight when it is used with a healthy diet and physical activity.

 - Surgery can help you lose weight if you are very obese and have other health problems.
 There are several types of weight-loss surgery.
-Ask your caregiver for more information.
+Ask your healthcare provider for more information.

 Be successful losing weight:

 - Set small, realistic goals.
 An example of a small goal is to walk for 20 minutes 5 days a week.
-Do not try to change everything at once.
+Anther goal is to lose 5% of your body weight.